frodsan/blind/README.md

 ```

 If you want to assert against the contents of the
-rendered view in a controller test, you can use the
+rendered view, you can use the `render_views!` method:
-`render_views!` method:

 ```ruby
 class HomeControllerTest < ActionController::TestCase